 The following are the different ways chia seeds help in reducing body heat:

-The antioxidants and omega-3 fatty acids in chia seeds fight inflammation and improve skin health, minimizing the impact of sun exposure.
+The antioxidants and omega-3 fatty acids in chia seeds fight inflammation and improve skin health.

 Here are some different ways in which you can include chia seeds in your meals and snacks: